KEEP WASHINGTON FAMILIES HOUSED: A multilingual, equity-driven campaign

 The Challenge

-The Washington State Housing Finance Commission hired The Vida Agency to lead a statewide, culturally relevant outreach and awareness campaign to reach the right people with the right message that resonated.
+The Washington State Housing Finance Commission needed to reach the right homeowners, in the right languages, with a message that felt urgent and credible.

 Our Approach